VA

 The Business Case: Profit Margins and Revenue Potential

 Let's talk numbers.
-White label virtual assistant services aren't just operationally convenient—they're financially compelling.
+White label virtual assistant services aren't just simply convenient—they're financially compelling.

 Typical Profit Margin Structure